seasid3/pands-project/README.md

 Happy with the csv import, creating module .py files for each of the following and incorporating them into the analysis.py project file, I will carry out the following analysis on the Iris database, the coding of each, along with any associated references, is discussed in detail the specific sections below.

 - Analysis 1: Summary statistics
 As I do in most of my work, for the first step into analysis of the database, I will determine summary statistics for each attribule (measure) within the database.
 I will also, look at the Iris class types.
-Summary statistics include the mean, mode, median, standard deviation, etc. I will check these against the summary statistics in the database source (https://archive.ics.uci.edu/dataset/53/iris) as a further sanity check.
+Summary statistics include the mean, median, standard deviation, minimum and maximum etc. I will check these against the summary statistics in the database source (https://archive.ics.uci.edu/dataset/53/iris) as a further sanity check.
 - Prior to conducting further analysis, I would like to test whether each measure/attribute is distributed normally so that I can decide what statistical tests of comparison can be used on the dataset,
 - I would then like to do some comparisons.
 I would like to know if there are statistical differences between *the variability" of each measure for the classes of Iris e.g. petal width setosa versus petal width other two (if varying normally, I could do one check at a time doing t-tests or altogehter using ANOVA).
 - I would like to plot relationships between the measures as a whole, and then boken down per class and determine the R^2 value for each relationship.